LISTEN: How Michael Cohen Protects Trump By Making Legal Threats

 The legal threats continued.

 "So I'm warning you, tread very f***ing lightly because what I'm going to do to you is going to be f***ing disgusting.
 Do you understand me?
-Don't think you can hide behind your pen because it's not going to happen."
-Cohen said.
+Don't think you can hide behind your pen because it's not going to happen," Cohen said.
 "I'm more than happy to discuss it with your attorney and with your legal counsel because motherf***** you're going to need it."

 More of Michael Cohen's legal threats